jpfairbanks/SemanticModels.jl/doc/src/extraction.md

 ("Modeling.sis_ode(du, u, p, t)", :input, :(+((betaLH * IH + betaLL * IL)) * SL), Symbol[Symbol("gamma * IL")])
 ```

-This extractor provides edges to the [Knowledge Graphs](@ref).
-Once the extraction is
-complete, the knowledge graph can be stored and transmitted to scientists across many
+Once the extraction is complete, the knowledge graph can be stored and
-disciplines.
-These knowledge graphs are a compact representation of the code and text.
+transmitted to scientists across many disciplines.
+These knowledge graphs are a
-As new papers and codes are written, they can be ingested into an online graph database
+compact representation of the code and text.
+As new papers and codes are written,
-providing access to many scholars.
+they can be ingested into an online graph database providing access to many scholars.

 ## Reconciliation and Disambiguation